-Check out these three ways to study Elisha.
+Check out these various ways to study Elisha.

 Elisha is ranked #24 on the Bible Top 55 list, slightly ahead of Elijah (#27) whom he succeeded.
 Elijah is better known because he is mentioned 15 times in the New Testament (often in connection to John the Baptist) but Elisha is only in Lk.
 4:27.
 Nevertheless, Elisha did twice as many miracles (2 Kgs.
 2:9).
 Using the Top 55 cards and booklet it is easy to compare the two.